 These species are native to California, the Southwest, Texas, the Canary Islands, the Middle East, the Mediterranean and high altitude steppe lands, such as in Turkey.

-We email care instructions to you when ordering blue tag plants.
 One tip to be aware of immediately is their susceptibility to suffering during temporary dormancy in a box.
 So they may not appear cosmetically perfect upon arrival.

 (Uruguayan Firecracker Plant) Mint-green foliage felted with a covering of fine hairs provides a cooling backdrop to the hot orange tubular flowers of this long-blooming member of the acanthus family (Acanthaceae).